 For information about Motorcycle Safety Courses, please call 1-800-952-5539 (outside Sioux Falls area), or 605-361-7785 in the Sioux Falls area, or visit the South Dakota Safety Council web site.

-As of January 2, 2006, examiners at our exam stations will no longer administer the drive tests for Commercial Endorsements.
+Commercial drive tests are not given at State exam stations.
 Please contact a Third Party Tester to schedule the drive test.
 Click here to view the Third Party Tester List.

 No. County issue sites do not have the ability to convert Class 1 or 2 licenses to commercial licenses.
 You will need to visit a state driver exam station.